JaronJCheung/PHI-696/Project-1/README.md

-2. A _literal_ is an atomic formula or the negation of an atomic formula.
+**2. A _literal_ is an atomic formula or the negation of an atomic formula.
 We say a formula is in _conjunctive normal form_ (CNF) if it is the conjunction of the disjunction of literals.
-Find propositional logic formulas in CNF equivalent to each of the following:
+Find propositional logic formulas in CNF equivalent to each of the following:**

 Conjunction normal form is a conjunction (^).
 We will use this to connect disjunctions.